mashaeg/Observability_2024/README.md

 # Observability2025
-# 1 ДЗ : Установка и настройка Prometheus, использование exporters
+## 1st Assignment: Setting up and Configuring Prometheus, Using Exporters

-Установить и настроить Prometheus для мониторинга системы с использованием Docker. Собрать метрики со всех компонентов системы, включая CMS, Nginx, PHP-FPM, MySQL, а также доступность сервиса с помощью blackbox exporter.
+You need to install and configure Prometheus for system monitoring using Docker.
+The task involves collecting metrics from all system components, including CMS, Nginx, PHP-FPM, MySQL, and checking service availability using the blackbox exporter.

-## Структура проекта
+### Project Structure

-- `docker-compose.yml` — основной файл для запуска всех сервисов.
+- `docker-compose.yml` — main file for launching all services.
-- `GAP-1/` — директория с конфигурациями для Prometheus и Alertmanager.
+- `GAP-1/` — directory containing configurations for Prometheus and Alertmanager.
-- `README.md` — документация по проекту.
+- `README.md` — documentation for the project.

-## Метрики
+### Metrics

-Система собирает метрики с:
+The system collects metrics from:
-- Виртуальной машины (используя Node Exporter).
+- The virtual machine (using Node Exporter).
-- Доступности CMS (используя Blackbox Exporter).
+- CMS availability (using Blackbox Exporter).
-- Nginx, PHP-FPM, и MySQL.
+- Nginx, PHP-FPM, and MySQL.

-## Использованные технологии
+### Technologies Used

 - Docker 27.1.2, Docker Compose V2
 - Prometheus